Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 If your order is still in progress, you can cancel from your Gusto account:

-Q: Can I use Gusto to register in a new state if I don't have a Federal Employer Identification Number (FEIN) yet, or if the business is undergoing a merger or acquisition?
+Q: Can I use Gusto to register in a new state without a Federal Employer Identification Number (FEIN)?
+What if my business is merging or being acquired?

-If your company is going through a merger or being acquired, CorpNet cannot assist with registration.
-Work with your tax advisor and state agencies directly to navigate this change and register your business.
+If your business is merging or being acquired, CorpNet cannot help with registration.
+You'll need to work with a tax advisor and state agencies directly.

 Gusto’s state tax registration service does not contain tax, legal, financial, or HR advice.
 Since rules and regulations change over time and can vary by location, consult a lawyer, HR expert, or accountant for specific guidance.

-Q: What if I'm not liable for unemployment yet (referring to the minimum wage threshold in some states)?
+Q: What if I'm not liable for unemployment tax yet?

-A: In order for CorpNet to start the registration process for an unemployment account number before you're liable, you can:
+A: If you want CorpNet to start setting up an unemployment account number before you're liable, you can:

-Q: Can I register with CorpNet if the responsible party is based internationally and does not have an ITIN/SSN?
+Q: Can CorpNet help if the responsible party is international without an ITIN or SSN?

-A: CorpNet may be able to assist directly—reach out to [email protected] or call 1(888) 449-2638.
+A: CorpNet might be able to help.
+Contact them at [email protected] or 1(888) 449-2638.

-Q: My company is a nonprofit—why can't I enter 0% in the responsible party section, or add a commercial owner?
+Q: Why am I unable to enter 0% ownership for the responsible party or add a commercial owner?

 A: Some states have a 1% minimum for the responsible party ownership percentage.
-Those states are: ID, KS, MN, OH, SC, DC, DE, MD, NJ, NY, and RI.
-Registration orders will need to be placed directly through CorpNet, outside of Gusto, or you'll need to register directly with the agency yourself.
+These states include ID, KS, MN, OH, SC, DC, DE, MD, NJ, NY, and RI.

-Some states require that an individual owner be listed on the account.
-If you're a non-profit and not sure how to proceed, contact CorpNet directly at [email protected] or call 1(888) 449-2638.
+Some states require an individual owner to be listed.
+If you’re a non-profit or unsure, contact CorpNet for help at [email protected] or 1(888) 449-2638.

-Q: Does CorpNet help with state tax account closures?
+Q: Does CorpNet help close state tax accounts?

-A: No—you'll need to close the tax account on your own.
+A: No, you'll need to close the tax account yourself.

 Click the dropdowns below to learn how to register for income and unemployment tax in Colorado—includes information about local taxes.

 If you're starting a new business in Colorado, you'll need to register with the Colorado Secretary of State before registering with other agencies.
-Before you get started make sure you have the below:

 Your company becomes liable for state unemployment insurance tax once the company has: